eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 action', finding a balance between security (more User authentications) and User convenience (fewer User authentications).
-During certification of the Wallet Solution, it will be verified that the solution provides an adequate level of security.”
+During certification of the Wallet Solution, it will be verified that the solution provides an adequate level of security."

 We could add a requirement to the ARF that a request for (first-time) batch issuance must be possible with at most one User authentication.

-Questions

-9. What do you think about User authentication in batch-issuance scenarios?

 ### 4.3 Triggers for the issuance process